Mriganka-codes/AI-Powered-Handwritten-ledger-to-excel-table-converter/README.md

 # Image to Excel Converter

-This web application allows users to upload an image of a data table and convert it into a downloadable Excel file.
+This web application allows users to upload an image of a handwritten table/ledger and convert it into an Excel file.
+Requires user's own Gemini API key.

 ## Features